medahalli/WebRTC/README.md

 # Create sslcert folder and move the files there:
 mkdir sslcert && mv *.pem sslcert
 ```
-4. Install the required dependencies:
+4. Install the required dependencies and launch the app:
 ```
 $ ./install.sh
 ```